As the Light Fails, Something Extraordinary Begins.

 A mother — luminous, glowing, moving with the unhurried grace of a creature entirely at home in its element — and her three calves, playful and curious and lit from within, weave through the gathering dark behind her.
 They explore the topography of the street the way a pod explores a coastline: with purpose, with curiosity, with the particular quality of living things that belong somewhere completely different and have arrived, temporarily and magnificently, here.

-As twilight deepens, the pod draws its audience through the streets — a slow, glowing procession that transforms the everyday urban environment into something ancient and oceanic — until the gathering crowd reaches a central public square, where the eight-minute choreographed performance piece begins.
+As twilight deepens, the pod draws its audience through the streets — a slow, glowing procession that transforms the everyday urban environment into something ancient and oceanic — until the gathering crowd reaches a central public square, where the seven-minute choreographed performance piece begins.

 What follows is a genuine cross-artform event: contemporary dance and atmospheric sound design, LED illuminated puppetry and music, the human body and the marine creature in conversation about the world they share and the relationship between them.
 It is street theatre in the most complete sense — responsive to the site, responsive to the audience, responsive to the particular quality of a summer evening when the light is doing something that cannot be replicated.